tigoe/DMX-Examples/docs/dmx-intro.md

 ![Figure 13.
 An sACN network.](img/sacn-to-dmx-configuration.png)

 _Figure 13.
 An sACN network.
 The network is made up of an Ethernet and WiFi local area network (LAN), a controller which sends sACN data over UDP, and an sACN-to-DMX adapter which connects from the LAN to the DMX universe of fixtures._

+Marina Victoria Pascual has a good [introduction to sACN for Touch Designer](https://www.marinavictoria.space/post/touchdesigner-gui-for-dmx-control-not-finished) as well.